 Culture, Health, and Healing

 By looking at ways various cultures define diseases and prescribe cures, both within Western society and in other societies, this course works toward an appreciation of the interplay of disease and cultural responses to this universal phenomenon.
 The course addresses the meaning of sickness, the nature of relationships between patients and healers, the morality of illness, the effects of culture on emotional states, and how the knowledge of non-Western practices can inform the management of our own health problems.
-Spring 2013 and alternate years.
+Offered Spring semester in alternate years.

 Prerequisites: AN 101, CHC 101, SPS 101, or permission.
 Group: II.

 From the origins of Western literature to the most contemporary blockbuster films, the monster has been a cross-genre mainstay of storytelling.
 Monsters have taken a variety of forms, from prehistoric beasts running rampage in the modern world to the terrifying results of scientific experiments gone wrong.
 This course will examine the cultural and historical roots of a variety of monsters, from Beowulf to Frankenstein.
 We will discover how monsters represent culturally-specific fears, and for each monster we will consider what those fears are.
 Through a broad sampling of literature and film, we will develop an understanding that monsters do not emerge from thin air, but are instead manifestations of racial, sexual, and scientific anxieties.

 Prerequisites: AN 101, SPS 101, or permission.
 Group: II.

 AN 320 Topics in Developing Areas Studies